omaracrystal/stocks/README.md

 Time
 ============
-You should be able to complete this task in **about TWO (2) hours**.
+You should be able to complete this task in **about THREE (3) hours**.
 If you run into trouble and it takes a little longer, no worries; but please document why it took longer.